Selenium 4 Is Now W3C Compliant: All You Need To Know

 - Do we need to change the implementation tested on Selenium 3 to accommodate W3C standardized Selenium WebDriver APIs in Selenium 4?

 This article would help answer these lingering questions as we deep dive into what W3C compliance in Selenium 4 means for the Selenium framework users.
+You can read more about what Is Selenium?

 TABLE OF CONTENT